Host a Satellite Symposium in Conjunction with the ASH Meeting on Hematologic Malignancies

 The Satellite Symposia are industry-sponsored, CME-accredited symposia that are offered in conjunction with ASH specialty meetings.
 These sessions are not part of the official ASH meeting program and are planned solely by the organizing company.
 Satellite Symposia should be unique and answer an unmet educational need.

-The application is now available.
-Proposals must be submitted at the submission site by Friday, July 21, 2023.
-There are two session opportunities available.
+The application is now closed.
 The 2023 Satellite Symposia will take place on Friday, September 8, 2023, from 6:00-8:00 p.m.
 CT with two sessions available that evening.

 Satellite Symposia should be unique and answer an unmet educational need.
 Proposals must be submitted at the submission site by Friday, July 21.
 There are two session opportunities available.
 The 2023 Satellite Symposia will take place on Friday, September 8, 2023, from 6:00-8:00 p.m.
 CT, with two sessions available that evening.